mslinn/zeromq-demo/README.md

 ls -al /usr/local/lib/*jzmq* /usr/local/share/java/*zmq*
 ````

-Ideally, Typesafe or Sonatype shold host the jar containing the Java bindings (<tt>zmq.jar</tt>) in one of their repositories.
+Ideally, Sonatype would one day host <tt>zmq.jar</tt> their repository.
-Until then, you could host <tt>zmq.jar</tt> in your own repo, or just copy to your sbt project's <tt>lib/</tt> directory, where unmanaged dependencies live.
+Until then, you could host <tt>zmq.jar</tt> in your own repository, or you could just copy <tt>zmq.jar</tt>
+to your sbt project's <tt>lib/</tt> directory, where unmanaged dependencies live.
 For now, the Java bindings are checked into this project as <tt>lib/zmq.jar</tt>.

 ## Mac
-On Mac it is also easy to build from source:
+On Mac it is really easy to build ZeroMQ from source.
+You will also need <tt>zmq.jar</tt>; you could get it from this project.

 ````
 brew install zeromq
-...
-This message appears:
-To install the zmq gem on 10.6 with the system Ruby on a 64-bit machine, you may need to do:

-ARCHFLAGS="-arch x86_64" gem install zmq -- --with-zmq-dir=/usr/local

-If you want to build the Java bindings from https://github.com/zeromq/jzmq you will need the Java Developer Package from http://connect.apple.com/

-Other (simpler) instructions are here: https://github.com/zeromq/jzmq/issues/29
 ````

+# Running the Akka ZeroMQ Demo
-If running from IntelliJ or Eclipse, launch the programs from <tt>target/scala-2.9.1-1/classes</tt> so <tt>application.conf</tt> and <tt>common.conf</tt> are found.
+If running from IntelliJ or Eclipse, launch the programs from <tt>target/scala-2.9.1-1/classes</tt>
+so <tt>application.conf</tt> and <tt>common.conf</tt> are found.
 You will also need to add an OS-specific definion to VM Options in your Run/Debug configuration.
 For Linux, the magic incantation is <tt>-Djava.library.path=/usr/local/lib</tt>